 Summer is full of abundance and wonderful fresh foods.
 But this can also be a tricky time of year for bloating, digestion and abdominal pain.
 So here are 4 ways you can boost your digestion this summer:

 Although they are considered as being low FODMAP, “healthy” foods like lettuce, tomatoes, and cucumber can be particulalry difficult to digest.
 As I have pointed out in a recent article, you are what you digest.
 So eating these and hoping for the best may not be your best option if you have trouble digesting them.

 I found good alternatives that I could digest well.
-You will have to test what works best for you, but consider other low FODMAP alternatives like grated carrot, cooked potato salad, cold quinoa, radishes, diced cooked beetroot, a few tinned chickpeas.
+You will have to test what works best for you, but consider other low FODMAP alternatives like grated carrot, cooked potato salad, cold quinoa, radishes, diced cooked beetroot, a few tinned chickpeas or baby asparagus tips.